jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 Let's go over some features, which are accessed by icons on the files.

+### Discard Changes

-**1 Discard Changes:** discarding changes on a file or files which simply means removing files from the **changes dropdown**, deleting all changes made to the files that haven't been committed.
+Discarding changes on a file or files simply means removing the file/files from the **changes dropdown**, deleting all changes made to the files that haven't been committed.
 In this case, we've not committed our files and there still in the **Untracked State** so if the files were to be discarded all the files will be deleted, so be really sure you want to discard a file or the entire files to be committed.

 > **Note:** To discard changes, you make use of the hook-like icon shown below: